Diller Scofidio + Renfro and Woods Bagot design Aboriginal Art and Cultures Centre for Adelaide

 It will be distinguished by its shimmering facade, evoking the woven, textured materials traditionally used to create a wurlie, and rest on a glass base and slanted columns.

-Visuals of the interiors are yet to be revealed, but according to the studios, each gallery will offer views and connections to the building's natural surroundings as a nod to Aboriginal people's deep connection to country and place.
+Visuals of the interiors are yet to be revealed, but according to the studios, each gallery will offer views and connections to the building's natural surroundings as a nod to Indigenous communities' deep connection to country and place.

 This will include reveals in the upper galleries that frame views of the sky while also offering passersby glimpses inside.